Emdad05/Quiz-Ai/README.md

 How to use
 1. Open the app in your browser.
 2. Add your API key:
    - Option A (environment variable): Add `GEMINI_API_KEY` (or `API_KEY`) in `.env.local` and restart the app.
+You can provide a single key or multiple comma-separated keys.
    - Option B (in-browser): Use the app's "Add API Key" option (typically found in the app settings or header).
-Pasting your key in the browser stores it locally (for your browser session or localStorage) so you can use the app without setting environment variables.
-This is convenient for quick testing but less secure for shared machines—do not paste keys on public or shared computers.
+Pasting your key(s) in the browser stores them locally (for your browser session or localStorage) so you can use the app without setting environment variables.
+This is convenient for quick testing but less secure for shared machines—do not paste production keys on shared or public computers.

+Browser-stored multiple API keys
+- The web UI accepts one or more API keys via the app's "Add API Key" option (useful for quick local testing).
+You can paste a single key or multiple keys (comma-separated or added separately) into the input.
+- Keys added through the website are stored locally in the browser (usually in localStorage) and only available on that machine and browser profile.
+They are not sent to any external server by default and will be lost if the user clears browser data or uses a different device or profile.
+- Security & usage notes:
+  - Storing keys in the browser is convenient for development but insecure for production — do not paste production keys on shared or public machines.
+  - Rotating or using multiple keys to intentionally bypass rate limits may violate your provider’s terms of service.
+Prefer contacting the provider, upgrading quotas, or using authorized server-side credentials for high throughput.
+  - If you want to use multiple keys securely for server-side requests, keep them in a server-side environment (e.g., comma-separated in GEMINI_API_KEY or API_KEY) and implement per-request selection and per-key error handling.

 3. Generate a quiz:
    - Enter or paste the text or prompt you want the quiz generated from.
    - Choose the number of questions and difficulty level (if available).